adaptris/interlok-docsv3/docs/pages/README.md

 # Getting Started With Interlok V3

-> **Summary:** This is the Interlok Documentation website.
-Choose a document and start reading.
+> **Summary:** This is the **Interlok V3** Documentation website.
+Choose a document and start reading.<br/>If you need documentation for Interlok V4 please go to https://interlok.adaptris.net/interlok-docs.

 Of course there must be an obligatory [xkcd](http://xkcd.com) reference.